Nancy Drew: Bonita Granville

-In addition to the character changes, the tone and pacing of the films were also matured and altered for comic effect and to accommodate a wider audience.
-The films changed the less-severe crimes and adventures of the books into gruesome murders, often spearheaded by dangerous criminals.
-At the time of the films, Nancy and Ned/Ted's romance in the books was set aside for the main mystery; on the other hand, romance was a prominent theme of the films, with Nancy being portrayed as the domineering girlfriend and Ted as the repressed boyfriend, usually used by Nancy to his misery.
-While book Nancy was usually treated with authority and equal respect to other adults while solving the mystery professionally, the films portray Nancy as a meddling schoolgirl who chases adventures, much to the misery of the adults and peers around her.

 Critical reaction to these films was mixed.
 Some found that the movies do not "depict the true Nancy Drew", in part because Granville's Nancy "blatantly used her feminine wiles (and enticing bribes)" to accomplish her goals.
 The films also portray Nancy as childish and easily flustered, a significant change from her portrayal in the books.
 Just as with the critics, both ghostwriter Mildred Wirt and editor Harriet Adams were also divided on the films' reception.
 Adams did not like the films and resented the studio for its treatment of the character; she did, however, keep a personalized autographed photo from Granville on her office desk for many years according to her employees and may have used John Litel's portrayal of Carson Drew to revamp the character when she revised the books in the 1960s and 1970s.
 Contrary to Adams, Benson was said to have liked the films of the time, despite them being different from the character she wrote.

 To promote the film, Warner Bros. created a Nancy Drew fan club that included a set of rules such as "must have steady boy friend, in the sense of a 'pal'" and must "take part in choosing own clothes."
 These rules were based on some research Warner Bros. had done on the habits and attitudes of "typical" teenage girls.
 Granville was the "honorary president" of the fan club, and a kit for the club came with autographed pictures of her.

 The series became somewhat of a cult success after the films started appearing on cable channels such as Turner Classic Movies.
 The films were arguably ones in which all five cast members were notable for in their careers.
-Granville recalled making the films fondly and later called Nancy Drew… Trouble Shooter her favorite of the four.
+Granville recalled making the films fondly and later called Nancy Drew...
+Trouble Shooter her favorite of the four.
 She and Litel would later reunite for the 1947 film The Guilty, produced by Granville's husband Jack Wrather.
-Thomas would later go on to portray Carson Drew in a failed pilot for CBS.